benchling/app-examples-python/examples/chem-sync-local-flask/README.md

 1. A folder
 2. A molecule entity schema with two decimal fields

-The `features` section of `manifest.yaml` also states that our App will render its UI on an `ASSAY_RUN`.
-So we'll also need:
+We declare two `features` in the `manifest.yaml` so that our App can render its UI as a `CANVAS` (e.g. within the Notebook) or on an `ASSAY_RUN`.
+If you'd like to use a Run, we'll also need:
 1. An Lab Automation run schema

 #### Folder